top of page

 DEBBIE TOMASSINI

-I started running back in 2013 to live a better healthier life getting off of drugs and just bad habits.
-My first race was for Seach and Rescue to help raise money for the organization.
+I started running back in 2013 to live a better healthier life and just get rid of bad habits.
+My first race was for Search and Rescue to help raise money for the organization.
 Once I did that race I was hooked.
-Not only do I work on keeping myself motivated I strive to help others as well live healthier lifestyles, 9 years ago I started a Free Bootcamp which I started in California wheras I had / have 1.5K followers, In 2022 I moved to Renton Washington wheras I expanded my Team here adding it to my California team so far I have 96 Members and work daily to get that number up - I have all ages from 3 Years old to 65 years old - I coach free bootcamps at a church weekly and we run, walk or bike Thursdays, Saturdays and Sundays I suffer with Arthritis, Degenerate disc disease, mortons neuroma. menopause, buldging disc and anxiety but I refuse to let this keep me stationary - This is what I Teach my Team - you must keep moving forward and stay as healthy as you can, you are the only one you can count on. ( Im rambling now - I could just keep going but I hope you get my quest / passion )
+Not only do I work on keeping myself motivated, I strive to help others as well live healthier lifestyles.
+Nine years ago I started a free bootcamp in California, with 1.5K followers.
+In 2022 I moved to Renton, Washington where I expanded my team.
+Now we have 96 local members and growing—with ages ranging from 3 to 65.
+I also coach free bootcamps at a church weekly, and we run, walk or bike Thursdays, Saturdays and Sundays.
+I suffer with arthritis, degenerate disc disease, Morton's neuroma, menopause, bulging disc and anxiety, but I refuse to let this keep me stationary.
+This is what I teach my team: You must keep moving forward and stay as healthy as you can.
+You are the only one you can count on.

 NICK STENGER